gdsfactory/gf180/docs/cells.rst

-Here are the components available in the PDK
+Here are the parametric cells available in the PDK

-Components
+Cells
 =============================